raresteak/jekyll-now/_posts/2018-3-8-memcached_fun.md

 ###How to protect your exposed memcached server?
 Simple.
-By default it listens on both tcp and udp, disable listening on UDP if you absolutely don’t need it, which was the contributing factor to the DDOS attack.
+By default it listens on both tcp and udp (Not in latest build). disable listening on UDP if you absolutely don’t need it, which was the contributing factor to the DDOS attack.
 Have it listen to loopback only, or configure host based firewall to only respond to queries from known machines.
 Config change:
 add -U 0 to OPTIONS line /etc/sysconfig/memcached this option is documented in the memcached man page